preaction/ES6-For-JS-Irregulars/NOTES.md

 locally-installed programs[1].
 These scripts go in our `package.json` file under a new key called, `"scripts"`.
-We'll name our script `"build"` and run the `browserify` command with the appropriate arguments to read from `src/` and write to `app.js` using `babelify` to transform our ES6 code to browser-ready code.
+We'll name our script `"build"` and run the `browserify` command with the appropriate arguments to read from `src/` and write to `dist/app.js` using `babelify` to transform our ES6 code to browser-ready code.

     "scripts": {
-        "build": "browserify src/* -o app.js -t [ babelify ]"
+        "build": "browserify src/* -o dist/app.js -t [ babelify ]"
     },

+Finally, we need to make sure our directory structure exists:

+    $ mkdir src dist

-Now we can run `npm run build` to build our software.
+Now we can add some ES6 code to our "src/" directory and run `npm run build` to build our software.

     $ npm run build

-This creates a file called "app.js" in our root directory that we can load in our web browser!
+This creates a file called "app.js" in our "dist/" directory that we can load in our web browser!

 1: These programs are technically installed into `node_modules/.bin`,